vidhanbhonsle/demo-app-Telnyx/README.md

       ``` shell
     pip install --upgrade telnyx
     ```
-    > Telnyx API Key acquired in previous steps will be used along with the procurred Telnyx number.
-Copy the number from [Numbers] (https://portal.telnyx.com/#/app/numbers/my-numbers) screen.

  2. Receiving messages in Flask app
     > You need to create a Python file(I have named mine as demo.py) and write Flask code template in it.